tildearrow/furnace/doc/1-intro/glossary.md

 - analogous to image antialiasing.
 - some sample-based chips can perform interpolation, but most cannot.

-**ladder effect**: an inaccurate yet common term for the DAC distortion that affects the YM2612 chip.
+**ladder effect**: an inaccurate yet common term for the DAC distortion that affects some Yamaha FM chips.

-**LFO**: low frequency oscillator. this is slow, often subsonic oscillator used to alter other sounds.
+**LFO**: low frequency oscillator. this is a slow, often subsonic oscillator used to alter other sounds.

 **macro**: a sequence of values automatically applied while a note plays.